International CalendarStaff DirectoryLocations & MapTimezonesContact Us

 International Faculty & Scholars is the primary administrative unit on campus providing services to visiting international professors and research scholars participating in the J-1 Exchange Visitor Program.
 IFS works closely with UA departments to assist with the administrative processes involved in bringing international scholars and researchers to campus.

 As a world-class research institution, we strive to bring the best talent to collaborate with our faculty.
 The International Faculty & Scholars office (IFS) is pleased to share this opportunity with The University of Arizona community.
-More information regarding this program is available by contacting Amber Tetreau-Segura at amts@email.arizona.edu.
+More information regarding this program is available by contacting Ian Wilson at iwilson@arizona.edu.

-The IIE Scholar Rescue Fund (SRF) is pleased to announce a call for applications for threatened academics whose lives and work are in danger in their home countries.
-Fellowships support temporary academic positions at safe universities and colleges anywhere in the world.
+The Institute of International Education's Scholar Rescue Fund (IIE-SRF) is pleased to announce a call for applications from scholars facing threats to their lives or academic work.
+Fellowships support temporary academic positions at colleges, universities, and other research institutions outside their home countries anywhere in the world.

 Who can apply:

-Professors, researchers, and lecturers from any country or field may apply.
+Professors, researchers, and public intellectuals from any country, field, or discipline may apply.
 Please refer eligible candidates and forward this announcement to any academic colleagues who may be interested.

 • Qualifying applicants are currently facing or have recently fled from direct and immediate threats.

-• Preference is given to scholars with a Ph.D. or other highest degree in their field, who have extensive teaching or research experience at a university, college, or other institution of higher learning.
+• Preference is given to scholars with a Ph.D. or other terminal degree in their field and who have extensive teaching or research experience at a university, college, or other institution of higher learning.

 Students or professionals seeking funding to pursue academic studies or training are not eligible.